Not Embassy Champagne, but still: Space Beer.

 The three seem normal to Slade, although he suspects that the fitted wooden floor might have thrown him off.
 Introductions are made, and then Slade asks to speak to Dominique in private, so they get up and head for the patio out back.
 The bodyguard (and the PCs) keep them in their sight, and Jack orders a steak.

 Dominique asks Slade if she can see her husband or talk to him.
 Slade tells her she can’t, her husband is kept isolated for his own safety (or so I think she’s to assume).
 Slade asks her if she knows who might be in a position to influence Davreux to do what he did.
 Dominique names herself, Slade and a couple of others, and Slade arranges a bunch of coins on the railing of the balcony, and asks her to point to the one representing the person she thinks might have influenced Jacques to go nuts.
-Dominique refuses, and abruptly cuts the discussion off by saying my steak is getting cold.
+Dominique refuses, and abruptly cuts the discussion off by saying my steak is getting cold

 Winston follows her back to the table, and the PCs take their leave.
 Jack gives his steak a last longing look, musing that there are other steaks elsewhere.
 Winston launches into a rant about the evils of cattle farming and how they are the agro-consumerist manifestation of the same evil as NASA.
 Or something.
 Perhaps he doesn’t.